Anything For You (Book One of the Scattered Heart Series)

 Just then, my best friend, training classmate and now roommate Emily, comes bouncing up the aisle.
 Scheduling had assigned her the trip as well.
 The first day of Flight Attendant class, Emily blew into the classroom like a hurricane, causing everyone to stop whatever they were doing and delight in her enthusiasm.
 She was full of life, almost skipping around the room looking for an empty seat.
 When her eyes fixed on me, she plopped down beside me.
 The quiet, non-confrontational girl.

 “Hi.
 I’m Emily,” she says, with the brightest smile I’d ever seen and dimples that made her look ten.
 I couldn’t tell if she was nervous, or just naturally enthusiastic about everything.
-I found out she was always singing or humming and never saw her without a smile on her face.
-She never worried about the tests we had to take every day making a ninety or better on, or the emergency drills, medical, or firefighting procedures that had to be performed perfectly.
+When our instructor used the example of the song Staying Alive as the cadence to performing AED compressions, Emily decided to use the same technique for all our emergency commands or firefighting procedures and put them to songs that she would hum or sing while performing the procedure.
+She never worried about the tests we had to take every day making a ninety or better on.
 Not to mention memorizing every announcement we had to make on the airplane, word for word.
 She was my polar opposite in training, my savior, my cheerleader, and she kept me laughing even through the late nights of studying.

 “This is crap.
 I’ve got to put up with my ex’s sorry ass for eight plus hours.”
 I moan, pulling on my braid to give my hands something to do.